 There is no actual evidence that riding camels equate to cruelty – but organizations such as PETA encourage tourists not to get involved in any activity that sees the use of animals, and this include camel rides.
 Other organizations don’t go so far to suggest not riding camels.

 If riding a camel is one of the things to do in Eilat that you really do not want to skip, make sure to do so with a company that treats the animals well, that gives them plenty of food and care about their welfare, that allows them to move around freely and exhibit natural behavior and that makes sure they don’t live in fear and distress.

 - King Solomon Hotel is a very large hotel with comfortable rooms that have a balcony and a gorgeous view.
 There is a fantastic pool and the breakfast buffet is outstanding.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - The Reef Eilat Hotel has very large, modern and fully equipped rooms, a fantastic pool and beautiful views of the sea.
 There’s a restaurant and even a gym.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

-- Custo Club is an excellent budget options, with dorms and private rooms with shared bathrooms.
+- Custo Club is an excellent budget option, with dorms and private rooms with shared bathrooms.
 There is even a pool.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 How to get to Eilat

 Eilat is well connected to the rest of Israel via public transportation, with several buses departing every day from both Tel Aviv and Jerusalem.
 Keep in mind that public transport doesn’t work in Israel during Shabbat (from sunset on Fridays until sunset on Saturdays) so if you are planning to go for the weekend, you may want to opt for a car rental.
 Check out the prices of car rental here.